Maintaining connection is our greatest

 NATIONAL CONSORTIUM OF TELEHEALTH RESOURCE CENTERS

-As many service providers are seeking to transition to telehealth, TRC has put together a toolkit about providing virtual services during this time.
+As many service providers are seeking to transition to telehealth, TRC has put together a toolkit for providing virtual services during this time.